beakerbrowser/unwalled.garden/README.md

  - Users follow each other to sync their content.
  - Follows are public, creating a social graph.

+You can think of it as a souped-up RSS: users publish records as files on their sites, then sync the files regularly to receive updates.

 In practice, unwalled.garden is only a set of schemas and specs.
 It must be implemented by applications.
 The reference implementation is [Beaker](https://github.com/beakerbrowser/beaker).

 ### Supported use-cases